blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Idea Articles (including drafts)/Ridiculous Levels of Data Conservation.md

 But when it comes to casual life, which is what religion deals with, fundamentalism can be very ridiculous, and hence this article.
 # Example 1: List of names
 > [!note] Note
-> **Pre-requisite knowledge**:
+> **Pre-requisite knowledge of binary numbers**:
 > - For the uninitiated in number systems, the binary number system is the most fundamental number system, where there are only 2 "face values" (if you remember elementary school)
-> - Our decimal system has 10 "face values", since we developed it  our 10 fingers
+> - Our decimal system has 10 "face values", since we used to count with 10 fingers
+> - We call the number of face values the "base" of a number system
+> - So decimal is a 'base 10' system, and binary is a 'base 2' system
+> - Given a number of digital, say 3 digits, our decimal system can represent 1000 values (10^3)
+> - Similarly, given 3 digits, the binary system can represent 8 values (2^3)
+> - More generally, the number of values for a number of digits is given by base^(number of digits)

 - Assume each person has a name of 30 characters
 - The alphabet has 55 characters with upper case, lower case, -, \' and spaces